freeradical13/freeradical13.github.io/index.md

 #### Cell Division

 Both prokyarotes and eukaryotes perform cell division to replicate themselves under the right conditions.
 The combination of [Mitosis][] - which duplicates DNA - and [Cytokinesis][] - which divides the cytoplasm into two cells - is cell division that produces a copy of a cell (also called asexual reproduction).
-[Meiosis][] occurs when two cells called [gametes][], each with half the total number of chromosomes, combine into one cell (also called sexual reproduction).
+[Meiosis][] occurs when two cells called [gametes][], each with half the total number of chromosomes, combine into one cell through a process called [fertilization][] (also called sexual reproduction).
 When an organism contains both gamete and non-gamete cells, the gamete cells are part of the [germline][] whereas the non-gamete cells are called [somatic][] cells.

+Some cells cycle through one of a few states called a [cell cycle][]:

+1. Interphase:
+  1. G<sub>1</sub>: Cell grows.
+  1. S (synthesis): Cell grows.
+The chromatin is duplicated.
+  1. G<sub>2</sub>: Cell grows.
+The [centrosome][] organelle (sometimes including two [centrioles][] inside) duplicates outside of the nucleus.
+1. M (mitosis): Cell divides
+  1. Prophase: Chromatin becomes more tightly coiled and each pair of duplicated chromosome attach to their clone at a [centromere][] which is a set of matching bases that bond to each other using [cohesin][] proteins.
+These paired chromosomes are called a [chromatid][] or sister chromatid pair.
+A [mitotic spindle][], made of microtubule fibers, begins to form from each [centrosome][], with shorter microtubules called [asters][], and the two centrosomes move away from each other.
+  1. Prometaphase: The nuclear envelope fragments and centrosome microtubules connect to [kinetochores][] which are protein structures connected to centromeres.
+  1. Metaphase: Centrosomes arrange at the opposite ends of the cell and the chromosomes arrange in the middle in between the centrosomes.
+  1. Anaphase: The chromatid separate into individual chromatin and each chromatin is pulled towards one centrosome as its kinetochore shrinks.
+  1. Telophase: Nuclei form around the separated chromatin, microtubules are broken down, and chromatin become less tightly coiled.
+Mitosis is complete.
+Cytokinesis begins.

 ### Prokaryotes